WayneSoong/waynesoong.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at [UCLA](https://www.ucla.edu), supervised by Prof. [Lei He](https://www.ee.ucla.edu/lei-he/) in the ECE department and Prof. [Ying‑nian Wu](http://www.stat.ucla.edu/~ywu/) in the Statistics department.
+I am a Ph.D candidate at [UCLA](https://www.ucla.edu), supervised by Prof. [Lei He](https://www.ee.ucla.edu/lei-he/) in the ECE department and Prof. [Ying‑nian Wu](http://www.stat.ucla.edu/~ywu/) in the Statistics department.
 I receive my B.S. degree from [Peking University](https://english.pku.edu.cn) in 2017.

-My research interestfocuses on **Efficient Data Exploitation** in Deep Learning.
-Specifically, I work on efficient and scalable gen‑erative algorithms and feature representation learning, emphasizing models for **data generation**, **model adaptation**, and **domain transfer**.
-Furthermore, I am also interested in AI‑driven applications, especiallyin **Computer‑Aided Diagnosis**and **Digital Humanity**.
+My research interests primarily focus on the field of **Deep Generative Models**.
+Specifically, my work involves developing efficient and integrated deep generative techniques for cross-domain and cross-modality image translation, with emphasis on medical imaging.
+I am particularly interested in exploring cutting-edge unsupervised generative approaches, such as **adversarial learning**, **MCMC teaching**, and **score learning**.